ReactiveMongo/reactivemongo-site/releases/0.11/documentation/tutorial/play2.md

 > The minimal Play version for {{site._0_11_latest_minor}} is 2.3.9.

+The [API of this Play module](../../play-api/index.html) can be browsed online.

 If you want to use the latest snapshot, add the following instead (only for play > 2.4):

 {% highlight ocaml %}